-Power BI pivot table option will convert selected rows into columns.
-In this article, we will show you, How to create a pivot table or how to convert the unpivoted table into a pivot table in Power BI with an example.
+The Pivot table option converts selected rows into columns.
+Let me show you how to create a pivot table or convert the unpivoted into a pivot table in Power BI with an example.

 How to create a Power BI Pivot Table

-In order to convert the unpivot table into a pivot table, go to Transform Tab.
-Under this tab, you can find the pivot Column button as shown below.
+To convert the unpivot into a pivot table, go to the Transform Tab.
+Under this tab, you can find the pivot Column button, as shown below.

 Let me select the Order Quantity as the values column

-Next, we selected Sum as the aggregate function value
+Next, we selected the Sum as the aggregate function value

-Now you can see the Pivot table.
-Remember, having more than one unchanged static column will not make any difference in creating a pivot table.
+Now, you can see the Power BI Pivot table.
+Remember, having more than one unchanged static column will not make any difference in creating it.

-Next, hit Close & Apply option under the Home tab to apply these changes.
+Next, hit the Close & Apply option under the Home tab to apply these changes.

-From the below screenshot, you can see the pivot columns
+From the screenshot below, you can see those columns.